Grips001/collab-chaos/README.md

 - **Inter Typography**: Professional font family with multiple weights for crisp, modern text
 - **Fluid Animations**: Smooth transitions with cubic-bezier easing for premium feel
 - **Immersive Backgrounds**: Multi-layer gradients with subtle grain textures
+- **Animated Atmosphere**: Floating dust particles that drift and twinkle like dust in sunlight
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices

 ### **Dual Interface System**